RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 In *Zacchini,* the United States Supreme Court told the Ohio Supreme Court it could rule in favor of the TV station and against Zacchini, but don't rely on the First Amendment to do it.

 The Ohio Supreme Court recognized that Zacchini had a state law publicity right, but also found that the TV station had a First Amendment privilege to report on such a "matter of legitimate public interest."
 After all, Zacchini's act was first and foremost NEWS.
-Indeed the Ohio Supreme Court cited [*Time, Inc.* v.  *Hill*](http://scholar.google.com/scholar_case?case=13178370409068522665) for the proposition that the press has a privilege to report news, even if the reporting intrudes on privacy.
+Indeed the Ohio Supreme Court cited [*Time, Inc. v.
+Hill*][hill] for the proposition that the press has a privilege to report news, even if the reporting intrudes on privacy.

 The United States Supreme Court observed that the *Hill* case was a false light *privacy* case, *not* a right of publicity or intrusion case.
 The Hill family were not celebrities or performers with "publicity rights," or with names that have commercial value.
 Defamation and false light cases involve damage to reputation or mental distress.
 Zacchini's interest was proprietary and analagous to the sort of interest protected by the patent or copyright laws, focusing on the right of the individual to reap the reward of his endeavors and having little to do with protecting feelings or reputation